rki-mf1/covsonar/README.md

 ### 3.1 Adding genomes to the database

 Genome sequences of SARS-COV-2 can be added to the database in the form of FASTA files.
 Intermediate data is stored in a cache directory, which is temporary by default and deleted after import.
-The SQLite database is stored in a single file that has to be defined.
+The SQLite database is stored in a single file.
 If the defined database file does not exist, a new database is created.
 The import process can be divided into three stages:

 1. caching of the sequences to be imported and calculation of sequence hashes.